hicommonwealth/commonwealth/knowledge_base/React-Best-Practices.md

 - ⚠️ This entry intentionally stays silent on state management.
 See [State Management](./State-Management.md) entry instead.
 - ⚠️ This entry is not oriented toward performance improvements.
 It is concerned with improving developer experience, increasing readability, and aligning our codebase with current React standards.
-- ⚠️ This entry discusses aspirational ideals for our codebase, and is not a descriptive documentation of how our codebase is actually organized.
+- ⚠️ This entry discusses aspirational ideals for our codebase, and is not a descriptive documentation of how our codebase is currently organized.
 Strong divergences between ideal and actual have been explicitly flagged, but few or none of the practices  delineated are consistently or fully implemented in our present codebase (230815).

 ## Contents